Poecilobothrus nobilitatus

 Poecilobothrus nobilitatus or semaphore fly is a species of fly in the highly studied family Dolichopodidae.
-P. nobilitatus are popular study subjects because they are easy to recognize and are of large size.
+P. nobilitatus flies are popular study subjects because they are easy to recognize and are of large size.
 They mainly reside around ponds and wet lands, where most of their hunting and mating take place.
 Their mating ritual is highly studied due to their distinctive mate selection behaviors.

 Range

-P. nobilitatus have been found in Austria, Belgium, Czech Republic, Denmark, France, Germany, Hungary, Ireland, Italy, Luxembourg, Netherlands, Poland, Romania, Russia, Slovakia, Spain, Sweden, Switzerland, and the UK.
+P. nobilitatus has been found in Austria, Belgium, Czech Republic, Denmark, France, Germany, Hungary, Ireland, Italy, Luxembourg, Netherlands, Poland, Romania, Russia, Slovakia, Spain, Sweden, Switzerland, and the UK.

 Appearance

 Many flies in the Dolichopodidae family have metallic green reflections in their cornea due to the cornea's wavelength-selective spectral reflectance.
 Their cornea is built like a multi-layered mirror that reduces the transmission of green light to the cornea's light receptors.
 This results in distinctive green iridescent eyes that many of the flies have.